 Moderate intensity activity and aerobic training are probably one of the best releases of dopamine, especially if you do it in novel ways.
 In addition, regular exercise can help to level out your body’s stress hormones, such as adrenaline.

 Are you exercising regularly?
-If yes, then you know the happiness boosting effect and I don’t need to convince you.
+If yes, then you know the mood boosting effect and I don’t need to convince you.
 Keep on moving!

 A short session of maximum 20 minutes is enough to reap the positive health benefits.
 Gretchen Reynolds has described this effect in her book “First 20 Minutes”.